 Neil has some interesting insights in the article about the 10% that succeed and he’s shared some ways his mistakes nearly costed him his business in the video below.

 Startup Grind, a global meetup ecosystem for startups, which is powered by Google, further establishes the overall 90% startup failure rate.
 You can check out their article, titled 90% of Startups Fail: Here Are 4 Expert Tips to Improve Your Odds.

 However, there are many other startup industry experts who have addressed startup failure, but their anecdotes are brief and lack details.

 Almost all articles on the web barely scratch the surface of why startups fail and how to increase your chances of success.

 We really need to dig deeper, and that’s one of the things I’ve been doing with StartupDevKit so that the startup community can benefit from all of these findings.

 The business and startup community needs to become educated on why so many businesses are failing and what can be done to prevent them from getting into the situations that cause their startups to fail.

-Combating startup failure starts with education, the constant desire to improve yourself, and to improve your company with the best possible team.
+Combating startup failure starts with education.
+It’s with the constant desire to improve yourself and your company with the best possible team.
 Innovation, creativity, and learning by your team are at the core of what makes a winning business.

 Aside from the value that you actually bring with your startup’s product or service, you and your team are going to be the group of people that will make it a success or a failure.
 Bring on and hire the best people with the utmost integrity, humility, and great skills.
 Do this and it will help your startup to not just survive, but thrive.